PT EN

 GOALS

 The scientific goals of the project are: 1) understand the enforcement of legal building rules in building disputes and assess whether the causes that generated the conflicts only fit the regulatory framework in force, or already reflected the regulatory changes that came to occur in the mid-nineteenth century; 2) acknowledge the role of neighbours, as external actors to each particular building activity, in conditioning the built form, and distinguish which urban and architectural forms resulted from building disputes; 3) identify the female agency in building activity by focusing on the women who were defendants in the disputes (the building developers or clients) and plaintiffs in the disputes (the building owners or users), also assessing whether or not the causes of these disputes can be explained from a gender perspective.
 The main outcome of the project will be an online platform that compiles, cross-references, and presents the analysis of data taken from court records, which will later integrate and (inter)relate data from other legal documents, such as work contracts, construction licenses, property titles or inventories.
-This tool could also be useful for professionals in the built heritage of Lisbon (architects, art historians and archaeologists), allowing their studies and projects to be contextualized by legal documents, as well as providing important information for non-academic researchers interested in the genealogical history of their families, their buildings, or their city.
+This tool could also be useful for professionals in the built heritage of Lisbon (architects, art historians and archaeologists), allowing their studies and projects to be contextualized by legal documents, as well as providing important information for non-academic researchers interested in the genealogical history of their families, their buildings, or their city.>

 Equipa

 Sandra MG Pinto .
-Coordenator
+Coordinator

 Alice Santiago Faria .
-Co - Coordenator
+Co-coordinator

 Daniel Alves (IHC | NOVA FCSH)